detautama/detautama.github.io/app/articles/how-a-custom-pomodoro-fixed-my-hard-restart-problem.md

 - Writing down any key thoughts or unresolved ideas that I need to revisit later.

-### 2. Updating my to-do list to make sure my next steps are clear.
+### 2. Updating my to-do list to make sure my next steps are clear

 Transition to Rest (5 Minutes):
 Once I’ve captured my progress and set myself up for the next session, I feel more at ease taking a genuine break.
 Whether it’s stretching, grabbing a quick snack, or simply resting my eyes, I know exactly what I’ll do when I return.